OSI-Writer/Qi-Docs/docs/Nexus_API.rst

 ``GetTenantFeatureState()``
 ----------------------

-Returns the current state of the tenant.
+Returns the current state of a feature of the tenant.

 **Syntax**